matgomes/stolen-bike-challenge/README.md

 ## Your Mission
 Your task is to provide APIs for a frontend application that satisfies all requirements above.

+Do not spend more than 4 hours,

 Please stick to the Product Requirements.
 You should not implement authorisation and authentication, as they are not important for the assessment.
-Assume everyone can make requests to any api.
+Assume everyone can make requests to any API.

 ## Tech Requirements
 - Node.js